 506 Spring Road, Elmhurst IL 60126

 Questions?
 Email email@example.com

 No yoga experience necessary!
-Our prenatal yoga classes are for women at any stage in pregnancy.
+Our prenatal and postnatal yoga classes are for women at any stage in pregnancy, and after.

 Prenatal Yoga is an excellent way to slow down, prepare the body for all the changes it goes through and honor these changes in yourself, your body and your baby.
 Class emphasizes gentle stretching and supported strengthening poses to nurture the pregnant body.